x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/build-numbers-and-release-dates.md

 > [!NOTE]
 > In the following sections, RTM stands for release to manufacturing (the first version of the product).

-## To view the build number of an Exchange server you can run one of the following:
+## View the build number of an Exchange server you can run one of the following:

+This section describes the various methods that you can use to view the build number of Exchange servers.

 ### Option 1 (Recommended)